Amon Göth: Płaszów

 Göth was assigned to the SS-Totenkopfverbände ("Death's head" unit; concentration camp service).
 His first assignment, starting on 11 February 1943, was to oversee the construction of the 200 acre Kraków-Płaszów concentration camp, which he was to command.
-Göth was atypical of most SS officers who served in concentration camps, as most hailed from small municipalities.
-He likely had a personal interview with Heinrich Himmler before being appointed to the post, as was the standard procedure when assigning SS camp commanders.
 Located on the grounds of two old Jewish cemeteries, the camp took one month to construct using slave labour.
 On 13 March 1943, the Jewish ghetto of Kraków was liquidated and those still fit for work were sent to the new camp at Płaszów.
 Several thousand deemed not fit for work were sent to extermination camps and murdered.
 Hundreds more were murdered on the streets by the Nazis as they cleared out the ghetto.
 In his opening address as the Kommandant of the newly populated camp, Göth told his new prisoners, "I am your god."
 Göth had complete authority over the camp, especially in this early stage.